Nature Protection

-As the ‘bush capital’ Canberra is fortunate to host some of the most amazing wildlife and landscapes in Australia.
-But the triple planetary crisis of biodiversity loss, climate change, and pollution means that we have more to lose than ever before.
+As the ‘Bush Capital’ Canberra is fortunate to host some of the most amazing wildlife and landscapes in Australia.
+But the global crises of biodiversity loss, climate change, and pollution means that we have more to lose than ever before.

 Over 100 Australian species are now listed as either extinct or extinct in the wild.
 Across the country, there are more non-native plants than native ones.
 Rivers, the lifeblood of inland landscapes like Canberra are drying up, and land is being cleared at alarming rates.